 Ensure that your code is committed in its repository.
 Create a separate branch for the divorce and check out that branch.

 Step 3.
 Build your code with special flags

 Define the following environment variables:

-The syntax is different if you are not using PowerShell.
-Note that you can also define these properties in
+Note that the syntax differs if you're not using PowerShell.
+You can also define these properties in

-Directory.Build.props, but you need to make sure that these will apply to all projects using Metalama.
+Directory.Build.props, but make sure they apply to all projects using Metalama.

 Rebuild all your projects.
-Make sure you forget none!
-Your build may take longer than usual because of the
+Don't miss any!
+Your build may take longer than usual due to the

-The effect of building the projects with these two properties is to write the transformed code files to disk in the
+Building the projects with these two properties will write the transformed code files to disk in the

 obj directory of each project.